 Every year, True/False brings a multitude of talented visual artists from near and far to reinvent venues and transform public spaces.
 What began as a visual backdrop for our fest seventeen years ago is now an integral part of every aspect of what we do.
-We seek out creative, ambitious people and provide the tools to transform the downtown core of Columbia, both indoors and out, remaking ordinary spaces into magical, ethereal environments; in 2021, our core venues will be outdoors.
+We seek out creative, ambitious people and provide the tools to remake ordinary spaces into magical, ethereal environments; in 2021, our core venues will be outdoors.

 Additionally, we strive to provide a strong platform for expanding visual artists’ ability to create site-specific installations in unconventional spaces, providing a challenge for artists to explore beyond the traditional gallery atmosphere.
 We are excited to work with artists at all stages of their careers, from emerging artists to well-established exhibiting artists.